Bencayler/OpenGL-Journey/DEVELOPMENT_JOURNAL.md

 We move our Orientation left and right with the calculated inputs.

-Lastly, we unhide the curor and return it to the center of the screen when we release the mouse button so the cursor doesn't fly away.
+Lastly, we unhide the cursor and return it to the center of the screen when we release the mouse button so the cursor doesn't fly away.
 And reset our first click bool

 ------------------------